View the most popular items in our shop

 An exciting new display celebrating Dub Reggae and its influence on the capital.

 Dub has had a far-reaching impact across the music industry and the history of the capital.
-It has influenced multiple genres from drum and bass, garage and hip-hop and even mainstream pop as well as playing an important role in the early days of the city's punk scene with bands such as The Clash and The Slits drawing on its unique sound.
+It has influenced multiple genres from drum and bass, garage and hip-hop to even mainstream pop, and played an important role in the early days of the city's punk scene with bands such as The Clash and The Slits drawing on its unique sound.

-Exploring this musical influence alongside food, dub poetry, community, fashion and spirituality, Dub London will examine how dub is a varied thread that runs through an entire community.
+Exploring this musical influence alongside community, fashion and spirituality, Dub London will examine how dub is a varied thread that runs through an entire community.
 Highlights will include: